AthenZ/athenz/ui/docs/zms-api.md

 ### UserAuthorityAttributes `<Struct>`

-Copyright Athenz Authors Licensed under the terms of the Apache version 2.0 license.
+Copyright The Athenz Authors Licensed under the terms of the Apache version 2.0 license.
 See LICENSE file for terms.

 ```
 {
     "type": "Struct",
     "name": "UserAuthorityAttributes",
-    "comment": "Copyright Athenz Authors Licensed under the terms of the Apache version 2.0 license.
+    "comment": "Copyright The Athenz Authors Licensed under the terms of the Apache version 2.0 license.
 See LICENSE file for terms.",
     "fields": [
         {
             "name": "values",